fweiss/mocha-store/README.md

 * Refactor test: extract fixture (there's a bit to this: in it, remove done, comment out old code except asserts)

 ### Integration tests
+For integration tests, the focus is on testing:
+- the mongoose DAO code in mongoose-dao.js
+- cross-request data persistence

+Environment like production, except:
-- integrated app and database api
+- in-memory database test double
-- use mockgoose to build and tear down data fixtures
+- data fixtures controlled and inspectible by test code
-- use mongoose to verify data mutations
-- can be run in-memory (future: mongodb-memory-server)

-Files:
-- store.spec.js
+- synthetic HTTP requests via superagent

 ### Acceptance tests
+For the acceptance tests, the focus is on testing:
+- running server
+- using external user agent (Postman)
+- a few complete user story scenarios

+Environment like production except:
-- integrate app with acceptance test database
+- acceptance test database separate from production database
-- persistent data
-- database can be seeded
+- database can be cleared and seeded from cli
-- access via http
-- postman scenarios

-Files:
-- server.js

 ## Hypermedia links
 I have some questions about hypermedia links